Repairs, Wheel Alignment

 Regularly check your tire pressure when your car begins to pull.
 Also, be sure to inspect the tires in the rear.
 Low rear air pressure will also affect wheel alignment and create a steering pull, especially on short-wheelbase vehicles.

 Car Pulls to the Right Quick Tip: Place New Tires on the Back of the Vehicle

 The design of the tread, as well as tire wear, may also be the culprit behind why your car pulls to the right.
 Each brand has a unique tread design with distinct role attributes.
 These characteristics in a roll may also differ within the same tire brand.
 An example of this would be if you were to replace one tire in a set and experience a pull.
 Your car might not drive straight if you were to replace a bad tire with a new tire in the front.
 Tires should be replaced in pairs, with the newer tires being placed at the rear of the vehicle.

 Car Pulls to the Right Quick Tip: Inspect Your Vehicle If Pulling Begins After Tire Rotation

-Drivers will often notice vehicle pull soon after a tire rotation.
-There are a handful of reason why this may happen.
+Drivers will often notice vehicles pull soon after a tire rotation.
+There is a handful of reasons why this may happen.
 For one, a tire that was previously located at the back of the vehicle may not match the tire it replaces in the front.
 The problem would become annoyingly apparent after tire rotation was performed.
-In this instance, should the tire be road worthy, it would be best to leave it at the rear.
+In this instance, should the tire be roadworthy, it would be best to leave it at the rear.
 Slowly wearing out your tire tread is far less expensive than having to replace the tire completely.
 You should first attempt to rotate your tires before blaming the vehicle’s wheel alignment.

 Non-Tire Related Reasons Why Your Car Pulls to the Right